Turn back the time on your Ford to that flawless factory finish with our Ford paint colors and spray paint.

 Each Ford usually comes with two characters, numbers or letters, printed onto a label on the driver’s side door or door jamb.
 These are your Ford’s paint code.
 So, all you have to do is:

 However, for pre-70’s Fords like the Talladega, finding the paint code may prove to be a challenge.
 This is because different paints from that period came with the same name.
-For instance, the shade of Candy Apple Red used by Ford in 1966 could have been completely different from a shade of the same name in 1967 and could have had a different color code.
+For instance, the shade of Candy Apple Red used by Ford in 1966 could be the same name used in 1967, but have a completely different paint formula and color code.

 While the color code format is actually the two letters followed by a backslash and more characters, it is usually shortened to just the two characters.
 Which makes things pretty simple, huh?